Fred Taylor (running back): Personal life

-Taylor is a first cousin of NFL wide receiver Santonio Holmes.
+Taylor is a first cousin of former NFL wide receiver Santonio Holmes.
 His son, Kelvin Taylor, also played college football at Florida and is a former NFL running back who was signed to several teams.

 In November 2023, Taylor joined Tim Tebow as a co-owner of a planned Jacksonville USL Championship soccer club.

+The Pivot

+Following his retirement from professional football, Taylor became involved in sports media and podcasting.
+He is a co-host of The Pivot, a podcast featuring former NFL players Ryan Clark and Channing Crowder.
+The program features conversations with athletes, entertainers, and other public figures.